mikepjb/quick-buy/README.md

 ### Side knowledge

 - DTO => Data Transfer Objects or code for exchanging data over the network.
+- You would normally create a bean inside a configuration class.
+- A bean is a singleton class managed by Spring Context.
+(Spring Context is a managed runtime & is part Boot)

 ## Tools used